aaronsisler/shells.client-next-12/README.md

 - Pages
   - A page should contain a `main` markup element wrapping a single imported container.

-## Creating S3, ACM, CloudFront, and Route 53
+## Creating ACM, S3, CloudFront, and Route 53

+### Create ACM Certificate

+1. Make sure ACM Certificate has:
+   - client-domain-name.com
+   - \*.client-domain-name.com
+1. Request the DNS based validation
+1. This will need to be Verified (not Pending validation) before Cloudfront can be completed

 ### Creating new S3 bucket